Free Testosterone Levels vs. Total T: What’s the Difference?

 Ultimately, finding out your T levels and talking with a provider about all of your symptoms is important.
 It helps you understand your particular circumstances, reach a diagnosis, and find a treatment plan so that you can feel better and reach your full potential day in and day out.

 If your total or free testosterone levels are low, hormone replacement therapy or testosterone replacement therapy (TRT) can help.
-TRT replenishes your body with testosterone to combat the symptoms that are often attributable to low T.
+TRT replenishes your body with testosterone to combat the symptoms that are often attributable to low testosterone levels.

 Testosterone is found throughout your bloodstream in two main forms: total testosterone (total T) and free testosterone (free T).
 Free T is the type of T your body uses but it’s important to know both numbers.
 If your T levels are low, testosterone replacement therapy (TRT) can help get them back within the normal range.